 Updating a Studio text variable

-While working on the layout or article, the value that the variable should display may change: the page number changes because more pages are added or pages are removed, the description of an Issue is changed, the publication date is changed, and so on.
+While working on the layout, the value that the variable should display may change: the page number changes because more pages are added or pages are removed, the description of an Issue is changed, the publication date is changed, and so on.

-To update the variables with these changes while working on a layout or an article, do one of the following:
+To update the variables with these changes while working on a layout, do one of the following:

-- For file based variables: Close the layout or article and open it again.
+- For file based variables: Close the layout and open it again.

-- For logon based variables: Close the layout or article, log out of Studio Server, log back into Studio Server and open the layout or article once more.
+- For logon based variables: Close the layout, log out of Studio Server, log back into Studio Server and open the layout once more.

 Converting a Studio text variable